CompuTec/computec-docs/docs/pdc/faqs.md

 Adding this file when reporting the issue to CompuTec Support is also helpful.

-## PF Database Version not supported
+## CompuTec ProcessForce Database Version not supported

 ### <i>**Update database or reinstall API**</i>

-Please ensure that the installed ProcessForce API is in the same version as on the database.
+Please ensure that the installed CompuTec ProcessForce API is in the same version as on the database.

-## Current user lacks ProcessForce license
+## Current user lacks CompuTec ProcessForce license

-- Check if a user has a ProcessForce license assigned
+- Check if a user has a ProcessForce license assigned.
 - Check if a username in CompuTec PDC settings is the same as it is set up in SAP Business One.
 Upper and lower case letters are relevant.

 ## Databases unavailable at Settings level

 If you are using the application with the HANA database type, ensure that you meet the requirements described in the "Working in the HANA Environment" section.

+---